xKraut95/cybersecurity-journey/security-vocabulary.md

 ## CIA Triad

-- The special triad for cybersecurity analists
+The special triad for cybersecurity analists:

 - Confidentiality, the data must be accesed by authorized people and restricted to anyone else